andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

   <!-- <figcaption>Example of teaser images found in the related posts module.</figcaption> -->
 </figure>

 –  You can compose the flow by recording, replaying or manually editing test steps.
-For now, let's quickly generate the test script using Record feature.
-Click on the Record icon from the main Toolbar.
+For now, let's quickly generate the test script using the Record feature.
+Click on the Record icon from the Main Toolbar.

 <figure>